A Characterization of Multioutput Learnability: MCLdim Characterizes Online Multilabel Learnability

 \section{MCLdim Characterizes Online Multilabel Learnability}

-In this section, we show that the MCLdim characterizes the online learnability of a multilabel function class $\mathcal{F} \subseteq\mathcal{Y}^{\mathcal{X}}$ w.r.t.\ to any loss $\ell$ that satisfies the identity of indiscernibles.
+In this section, we show that the MCLdim characterizes the online learnability of a multilabel function class $\mathcal{F} \subseteq\mathcal{Y}^{\mathcal{X}}$ with respect to to any loss $\ell$ that satisfies the identity of indiscernibles.
 Theorem \ref{thm:MCLdimchar} makes this more precise.